micoxion/AttoviaWiki/content/Religions/Church of Hormus/Church of Hormus.md

 # Books
 #### The Book of Nefiqaddis (Holy Giant in Aramaic/hebrew)
 The primary holy book of the CoH, it contains ancient mythological writing of [[The Great Conflict]] and [[Hormus Sundered|The Sundering]], as well as rites, rituals, and tenets of believers and especially those who commit to the Tear.
-# World Builder Notes
-Hormus' body parts are located all across the continent of Attovia.
-His gargantuan eye lies staring at the sky in the [[Grask Forest]] and is the most commonly known part.
-However, other parts lie in other places their residual power causing strange effects wherever they lie.
-The Foot is beneath the sands of the [[Twilight Desert]], and [[🌍World Building/Attovia/🏔Landmarks/The Head Library|The Head Library's]] foundations are built from his skull.